mythril-forge/homebrew-classes/docs/homebrew/druid.md

 	- hit points
 	- hit dice size
 	- hit dice pool
+- When in your new form, you can use Wild Shape again to fully heal your current hit points.
 - When you revert to your normal form, you return to the number of hit points & dice you had before you transformed.
 - If you revert as a result of dropping to 0 hit points, any excess damage carries over to your normal form.
 	- For example, if you take 10 damage in animal form and have only 1 hit point left, you revert and take 9 damage.